kellyshreeve/insurance/README.md

   alt="Results of binary classification model tuning">
 </p>

-Logistic regression with threshold optimized to 0.43 achieved an average F1, ROC AUC, accuracy, precision, and recall of 1.0 on the cross-validated training data.
+The best binary classifier is a logistic regression with threshold optimized to 0.43.
+This model achieved an F1, ROC AUC, accuracy, precision, and recall of 1.0 on the cross-validated training data.

 <p align="left">
   <img src="/images/binary_test.png"